 7. Keep working section by section, make sure to add glitter to cover the section lines so it will all blend.

 8. If you want light glitter, just lightly toss.
 If you want heavy glitter, spread generously (like mine!).

-10. Open can of varnish, pour in the second paint tray and use second roller to apply an even coat.
+10. Open can of varnish, apply in a test area first.
+Make sure it dries nice and clear.
+Here in Arizona, it dried very clear, no issues, but it might be different in other climates.
+So do a test patch first!
+Pour in the second paint tray and use second roller to apply an even coat.
 Let dry and add another coat.
 Repeat four or five times.
 You want the floor to be smooth so you can wipe up any spills.

 11. Let dry for 2-3 days before moving in furniture or walking on it.